Suryaandave/Sub_Directory_finder/README.md

 # Sub_Directory_finder

-This is a Web Crawler using this you will able to find all the sub-domain of anywebsite
+This is a Sub Directory Finder using this you will able to find all the sub-domain of anywebsite

 you can run this code in linux & windows or on any OS